This page summarizes some past efforts to increase energy taxes in the U.S.

 Clinton Btu Tax (1993)

-Perhaps the most important legacy of the 1993 Btu tax proposal has been to discourage elected officials from seriously considering higher levies on fuels or even fuel-based emissions.
-Indeed, as Gristmill’s Dave Roberts reported, Bill Clinton himself, addressing the National Clean Energy Summit in August 2008, said he supports pricing carbon via a cap-and-trade system because "I tried [a carbon tax] once.
-It didn’t work for me."
-Unfortunately, the former president passed up an opportunity to draw lessons from the 1993 failure.
-One evident lesson is that any carbon tax proposal should be revenue-neutral.
-A second is that a tax must be comprehensive and not allow the smorgasbord of exemptions that weighed down the 1993 proposal.
+An unfortunate legacy of the Btu tax proposal has been to discourage elected officials from seeking higher levies on fuels or even fuel-based emissions.
+Indeed, as Grist’s Dave Roberts reported, Bill Clinton himself, addressing the National Clean Energy Summit in August 2008, said he supports pricing carbon via a cap-and-trade system because “I tried [a carbon tax] once.
+It didn’t work for me.”
+Unfortunately, Clinton’s framing of his Btu tax as a carbon tax is both inaccurate and unhelpful.
+In his remarks, the former president also missed a chance to draw lessons from the 1993 failure.
+One is that a tax proposal geared toward a societal outcome (e.g., climate protection) rather than revenue should be revenue-neutral.
+A second is that the design of the tax should avoid the smorgasbord of exemptions that weighed down the 1993 proposal.

 Minnesota Carbon Tax (mid-1990s)

 In the 1990s, energy activists in Minnesota led in part by the Institute for Local Self-Reliance undertook an effort to enact a billion-dollar state “tax shift” to raise energy prices while reducing taxes on income and/or property.
 The proposal was debated extensively but was never enacted into law.
 The Institute has archived key documents in support of the initiative, including testimony, fact sheets, economic analyses and draft legislation.

 The State Environmental Resource Center compiled brief accounts of past carbon tax initiatives in Minnesota and five other states: CA, MD, OR, TX, VT.
 Although SERC has ceased operation (its office is now the Wisconsin office for Defenders of Wildlife), their helpful page may still be accessed here.